dtap001/techie-tales/_posts/2024-11-24-linux-ansible.md

 Ansible is an open-source automation tool used for configuration management, application deployment, and task automation.
 It operates agentless, relying on SSH to connect to systems, and uses simple, human-readable YAML files (playbooks) to define tasks.
 Its ease of use, scalability, and support for diverse environments make it a popular choice for automating IT workflows.
 There will solve my need to handle all the configuration on OS level and store my configuration in the repo it self.

 ## 🚀 How to have a similar fantastic setup like me?

+> As always backup everything!
+{: .prompt-warning }

 - download ubuntu 24 LTS from [here](/assets/linux-ansible/https://ubuntu.com/download/desktop)
 - create an installer USB disk with [balenaEtcher](/assets/linux-ansible/https://etcher.balena.io/)